News

 Your ceiling covers a large surface area and therefore plays a heavy hand in soundproofing offices.
 Here are a few things to consider that can improve your workplace performance.

-• Acoustic Suspended Ceiling Tiles – Swapping your existing tiles for acoustic panels can make a big difference.
+• Acoustic Suspended Ceiling Tiles – Swapping your existing tiles for acoustic ceiling tiles can make a big difference.
 They’re designed to absorb sound and reduce echo, making conversations clearer and more private.
 These tiles are especially ideal for meeting rooms and open-plan areas.

-• Ceiling Insulation – Adding insulation to the ceiling void above your tiles can further improve soundproofing.
+• Ceiling Insulation – Adding ceiling insulation above your tiles can further improve soundproofing.
 This helps to prevent noise from travelling through this space and into adjacent rooms, adding another layer of privacy.

 Your floors also play a huge role in your overall office acoustics.
 At Glass Partitioning UK, we’re able to fit any glass partitioning modification around new flooring or upcoming plans – just make sure you give our team the heads up!